Project-alphaa/Motobox/README.md

 # Motobox

 ## Overview
-Motobox Vehicle Mod offers a variety of customizable vehicles for enjoyable and practical purposes.
-Discover vehicles for exploration, farming, transportation, racing, and even flying.
-Modify each vehicle with unique engines and wheels to alter speed and adaptability to different terrains.
+With Motobox Vehicle Mod, you can customize your vehicles with a variety of colors, wheels, and engines.
+The mod adds more than three vehicles, including powered vehicles and useful trailers, for both practical and enjoyable activities.
+You can explore, farm, transport, race, and even fly with these vehicles.
+Modify each vehicle with unique engines and wheels to adjust their speed and adaptability to different terrains.
+The mod also supports controllers with MidnightControls, which allows you to drive the vehicles using a controller.

-Features:

-- Adds over 3 vehicles (including powered vehicles and useful trailers)

-- Customize vehicles with different colours, wheels and engines

-- Controller support for [MidnightControls](https://www.curseforge.com/minecraft/mc-mods/midnightcontrols) (allows you to drive vehicles using a controller)

 Contributors: